Is the Menopause Causing My Vivid Dreams?

 You’ve probably heard it before, but alcohol and caffeine can have a negative effect on your sleep quality – they make it difficult for you to fall asleep and get the deep sleep you need.
 It’s recommended to avoid caffeine 8 hours before bed (yes, that means no late afternoon pick-me-ups!) and alcohol 3 hours before bed.

-3. Try journalling or mindfulness
+3. Try journaling or mindfulness

 Fluctuating hormones can cause emotional dysregulation, making us more vulnerable to stress and anxiety during menopause.
 This can fuel sleepless nights and bad dreams.
-Many great mindfulness techniques like journalling, meditation, and progressive muscle relaxation help you shed the weight of the day and encourage soothing dreams.
+Many great mindfulness techniques like journaling, meditation, and progressive muscle relaxation help you shed the weight of the day and encourage soothing dreams.
 And, if none of the above seems to work for you, you can find more tips with our guide to how to sleep better at night.

 Not getting enough Zzzs?
 Discover your ideal bedtime